erekhose35/SmashUpProject/README.md

 - English
 - French

-##Evolution
+##Second version in line
-The 2nd version will add the customland option
+The 2nd version add the customland option

-##Front End : WIP
+Only in English

-For the moment, the style is all made with CSS
+Maybe I will add a french version

-Project : use a framework CSS (Bootstrap ?)
+##Front End : Bootstrap with css

 ##Back end : Project

 For the moment, no Back End at all : all it made with JavaScript

-Project : create a user account with php and mysql to save datas user
+Project : create a user account with node.js and sqlite to save datas user to customize the customland